 You are, by all accounts, an excellent employee.
 You show up to work on time, and you excel at your job.
 However, you’ve noticed that your employer does not treat you fairly.

 Maybe you are dealing with harassment, or you don’t get as many raises as less-qualified employees do.

 You might have trouble moving up in your workplace even though you have the qualifications, or maybe you have also been fired for no good reason.

 If this sounds like you, you could be a victim of employment discrimination.
 Michelle Cimino of The Cimino Law Firm has more than 20 years of experience in employment law, and she will fight on your behalf.
-Call The Cimino Law Firm for a free consultation today.
+Call The Cimino Law Firm for a confidential consultation today.

 What Types of Employment Discrimination Exist?

 New York and the federal government have put laws in place to protect people against employment discrimination.
 Unfortunately, employers do not always adhere to the rules.
 Many employers break the laws and discriminate against their employees.
 This occurs when they discriminate against a protected class.
 Some of the most common forms of discrimination include:

 - LGBT discrimination